BTE Around the World

 - Community Engagement – One component of leadership development activities, a service learning project will be student-led in design and implementation by the BTE-Franklin community.

-By June 2023, we will achieve the following results:
+By June 2023, the Franklin Township program we will achieve the following results:

 - 100% of BTE graduates will exceed the minimum requirements for high school graduation.